influitive/apartment/README.md

 environment.
 If you need to have certain data sequestered based on account or company, but still allow some data to exist in a common database, Apartment can help.

-## Caveats

-Apartment was built to deal with a very particular use-case - the need to spin up multiple databases within the same application instance on-demand while Rails is running.
-If your setup can accomodate creating new databases on deploy (by adding a new database to your database.yml), or doesn't need 100% database isolation, other solutions might be far simpler for your use case.

 ## Installation